belthor777/Machine-Learning/PH207x/homework/four/Stata Risk Ratio, Odds Ratios, Rate Ratios for using BMI, Death, and CHD.md

 ##### Q4.
 Calculate the 24-year Rate Ratio for developing coronary heart disease comparing obese subjects (exposed group) to normal weight (non-exposed group), excluding subjects with prevalent CHD at the 1956 exam.
 Hint: Use the if/in tab options to restrict the sample to those without prevalent CHD at the 1956 exam (prevchd1 = = 0). #####
-Hint1 - Different variables from the previous 3 questions and the procedure is shown at 8:55-10:15 of the video.
+*Hint1: Different variables from the previous 3 questions and the procedure is shown at 8:55-10:15 of the video.*
 => Rate Ratio= 2.050572

 ir anychd newbmi1 timechd if (prevchd1 == 0)